YoobeeWebTutors/javascript-manual/src/03-values.md

 * `0`
 * `1.2308956109358613e+19`

-Numbers in JavaScript can be whole numbers, called *integers* or have decimal places, called *floating point numbers* or just *floats*
+Numbers in JavaScript can be whole numbers, called *integers* or have decimal places, called *floating point numbers* or just *floats*.
+The `e+01` or `e-01` numbers are exponents: multply the preceding number by this number of powers of ten.

 ### Know your limits